agielthree/grassnewbot/README.md

 5. Dont Forget to add your proxies in the proxy.txt file you can add 10000+ proxy !!
 Format # `socks5://username:pass@ip:port`.
 6. You can get Multiple Proxies from Proxies.fo Website. `1 IP == ~3000 $Grass per Day `.
 7. To Run Script `python3 main.py`
-8. To Run multiple User ID just copy paste the `main.py` file code and create new python file and repeat the process make sure to create new Folders and add different proxies !!.
+8. To Run multiple User ID just add multiple userids in the `config.json` file.

 **Note** - ~2GB Spent on Proxies = 45 $Grass tokens = $90 ~ As per Past trends and Old Stage 1 USERS.
 ---